diogoaurelio/schedoscopeWiki/Setting-up-a-Schedoscope-Project.md

 For this purpose, we provide a Maven POM template in this section.
 It is of course possible to use other build tools such as SBT or Ant/Ivy.
 You are also encouraged to look at the POM of the tutorial.

-Please note that in a real-world deployment scenario,
+For running Schedoscope, the template utilizes the Exec Maven plugin which assembles a classpath from the Maven dependencies.
+In real-world production deploy scenarios, you should probably follow a different deployment strategy.

 # Maven POM Template